 Restaurants know that delivering orders quickly is a good way to expand business.
 Even though some restaurants and shops don’t set strict time limits for deliveries, these men know that they have to be quick.
 This pressure – and the fear of getting scolded by their employers – can make them literally zigzag through traffic, risking their lives and those of others.

 Unfortunately, deliverymen have few defenders or advocates for their well-being.
-According to the data revealed by Dubai Police, motorbike accidents resulted in 26 fatalities in 2015 and 2016.
-Motorcyclists were involved in 824 traffic offences in 2016, and 786 bikes were seized.
-The vast majority of these accidents are attributed to professional delivery riders.
+According to the data revealed by Dubai Police, the vast majority of motorbike accidents are attributed to professional delivery riders.
 The majority of motorcycle collisions with other vehicles were reported to be caused by lack of attention or awareness on the part of the driver of the other vehicle.
 Still, motorcycle riders have almost no protection around them and hence, they MUST display defensive driving!
 There is no way for inconsiderate behavior of motorcycle delivery riders, which can be observed especially with regards to driving on pedestrian walkways, taking U-turns or short-cuts at illegal positions, bypassing speed bumps, ignoring pedestrians on marked zebra crossings, undertaking using the right hand shoulder, overtaking on highways in between moving vehicles, and many more dangerous and illegal moves.

 Responsible delivery fleet operators have a sound policy in place to protect their riders, covering the risk and hazards, which are: